 PMI Northern Ireland Committee Chair, Ariadna Groberio added the development of the cross-border strategy will benefit project managers that work in Northern Ireland and the Republic.
 “By engaging in this cohesive and strategic all-island approach, the two PMI branches will assist and help project managers in futureproofing against Brexit uncertainty.”

 Speaking on the new all-island working group, Marcus Gageby stated: “A collaborative approach outlined by project managers either side of the border is very much welcomed, as joined-up thinking is needed to minimise the impact of Brexit on north-south projects.”

 The Ireland Chapter of PMI has attractive sponsorship opportunities for organisations interested in reaching out to business leaders and project managers across ireland.
-There are sponsorship packages associated with the high profile National Projects Awards on November 1st 2017 and the next National Conference in April 2018
+There are sponsorship packages associated with the high profile National Projects Awards on November 29th 2018 and the National Conference in Spring of 2019

 To find out more about opportunities and learn how you can benefit from sponsorship, please contact the Conor at email@example.com